Winter Riding: How To Stay Safe and Enjoy Your Ride

 My checklist to stay safe this winter:

-- Full fenders: whether you’re on a road bike or a beach cruiser it is always wise to protect your backside and your front.
+Full fenders - whether you’re on a road bike or a beach cruiser it is always wise to protect your backside and your front.
 As soon as moisture hits your skin you are susceptible to a full days worth of misery.
 It really depends on the tire size and bike you plan to use them on but in general SKS long boards are amazing, keeping you dry on most rides.
 SKS race blades don't offer the same coverage but are better at fitting in tight clearances.

-- Keeping my bicycle clean.
-Call me crazy for riding my full carbon Cannondale Synapse road bike up until the weather gets too out of hand, but its my work bike and I treat it as if it were my most prized possession.
+Keeping my bicycle clean - call me crazy for riding my full carbon Cannondale Synapse road bike up until the weather gets too out of hand, but its my work bike and I treat it as if it were my most prized possession.
 There's going to be a lot of wear on all the bearing and parts.

-- Lighten Up!
-Get the bright bike lights out for the winter as it gets dark early and you would be surprised how little a motorist can see when behind the wheel.
+Lighten Up! - get the bright bike lights out for the winter as it gets dark early and you would be surprised how little a motorist can see when behind the wheel.
 Reflective clothing is always a safe bet.
 Do some research on high visibility apparel before you make a decision on what to wear.
 There are many options out there that don’t require you to wear a fluorescent yellow safety vest.

-- Protect your eyes, ears fingers and toes.
-For your eyes try goggles or yellow tinted glasses for those dimly lit rides in snowfall.
+Protect your eyes, ears fingers and toes - for your eyes try goggles or yellow tinted glasses for those dimly lit rides in snowfall.
 For your ears try a wool cap that covers the back of your neck and ears (this is a life saver.)
 For fingers doubling up on gloves is always an option, that or some heavy-duty lobster mitts.
 And for toes I go two pairs of merino wool socks covered by some waterproof socks.
 Keep those puppies dry.

-What else has saved me so far this season?
+What else saved me this season?

 This jersey is so warm, I can get away with a pair of thermal bib tights and the jersey in even the chilliest of winter mornings.
 It's wicking merino wool fabric keeps me dry, warm and smelling fresh.
 Also, it looks amazing with anything.
 This is definitely a jersey I can wear to work, class, dinner and a movie.
 It's accessibility is unbeatable.